P-J-FALCONER/battle-for-msu/src/pages/get-involved/index.md

 ---
 templateKey: 'about-page'
-path: /get-involved
+path: /some-time
-title: How to get Involved
+title: Got Some Spare Time
 ---
 ## Contact School Administrators
 Write personalized letters about why this fight matters to you.